 These creams are thicker in texture and are generally more moisturizing.
 That being said, they work best for people who suffer from dry skin.
 The texture of topical creams is more easily absorbed into the skin because of their water content.

-Those who prefer to use topical CBD creams are a fan of the added moisture they can get from this product.
-That way, they are able to moisturize their dry spots.
+Those who prefer to use topical CBD creams are fans of the added moisture they can get from this product.
+That way, they can moisturize their dry spots.
 They may experience the positive effects of CBD.

 How Does CBD Salve Work

 CBD salves have a much oilier and balmier consistency as compared to CBD creams.
 Consumers use topical salves in targeted areas to relieve sore muscles or alleviate pain.

 Companies create hemp salves by combining the non-psychoactive component with a carrier oil.
 Popular choices for a carrier oil are coconut oil and olive oil.
 Both options have their own health benefits.

 Unlike topical creams, topical salves do not use water as an ingredient.
 This explains the product’s balmy texture.

-When using CBD salve, it’s important to remember what it is made out of high-quality ingredients that companies source locally.
+When using CBD salve, it’s important to remember what it is made out of high-quality ingredients, like beeswax, that companies source locally.
 Moreover, it has a natural ginger and turmeric scent.
-These ingredients were used for centuries in Ayurvedic medicine.
+These ingredients were of use for centuries in Ayurvedic medicine.